-Maryland Governor Martin O’Malley along with the Maryland War of 1812 Bicentennial Commission and Star-Spangled 200, Inc. has launched two new web-based resources that will bring the story of our national anthem and the battles that inspired its writing to life.
-The organizations partnered with the National Park Service and award-winning interactive firm, Alexander + Tom, Inc. to design and develop KeyCam and the War of 1812 Interactive Battlefield Maps, two interactive experiences whose purpose is to promote, educate, and inform a wide audience about Francis Scott Key, significant War of 1812 battles in the Chesapeake region, and the upcoming 200th anniversary of the writing of the Star-Spangled Banner.
+Former Maryland Governor Martin O’Malley along with the Maryland War of 1812 Bicentennial Commission and Star-Spangled 200, Inc. launched web-based resources that bring the story of our national anthem and the battles that inspired its writing to life.
+The organizations partnered with the National Park Service and award-winning interactive firm, Alexander + Tom, Inc. to design and develop the War of 1812 Interactive Battlefield Maps, interactive experiences whose purpose is to promote, educate, and inform a wide audience about Francis Scott Key, significant War of 1812 battles in the Chesapeake region, and the 200th anniversary of the writing of the Star-Spangled Banner.

 The War of 1812 Interactive Battlefield Maps